TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Template/Index.rst

          a problem if you have marks inside of subparts!
 But setting this flag will make the marker-substitution a non-cached, subsequent process.

-         Another solution is to turn of caching, see below.
+         Another solution is to turn off caching, see below.

-   Default

 .. container:: table-row